dplanitzer/Serena/README.md

 * Basic 32bit and 64bit math routines
 * Interrupt handling

-The level of completness and correctness varies at this time.
+Note that there is no support for a file system or shell at this time.
+Also the level of completness and correctness varies substantially.
 Things are generically planned to improve over time :)

 ## Getting Started